 6. GET ANSWERS

 I usually get to ask some questions at this point.
 Before meditation, I might ponder how to solve a problem, but my brain does not have an answer.
-Now, I can ask the question and get a brilliant answer.
+Now, I can ask the question and get a brilliant solution.
 This wisdom is my favorite part of meditation and is very, very powerful.

 7. TAKE ACTION

 Eventually, you'll want to do something else.
 It's usually something brilliant and fantastic, even if it seems simple.
 It can be anything from writing a note about your latest book or scheduling a dental appointment.
 But it always feels like the next thing to do, and you'll know it will be beneficial.
-And it won't feel hard to do; it will feel easy.
+And it won't feel hard to do; it will feel natural.

 When I am feeling confused or directionless or even just restless, I will meditate, often many times a day.
 It is then that I get clear on the next thing to do.
 And it just feels like the most natural next step to take.